nicolasochem/tzip/drafts/current/draft_emmy-star.md

 First, stealing just one block is not profitable, just from the definition of the delay function.

 Second, by stealing two blocks, the expected gains are negligible.
 For instance for an attacker with 33% of stake the expected gain is `1.42233 * 1e-23` tez.
 We note that the gains decrease with a higher `te` value.
-However, even for `te = 32` the expected gains are tiny, namely `1.38303 * 1e-12`.
+However, even for `te = 32` the expected gains are tiny, namely `1.38303 * 1e-12` tez.

 Finally, given that the probability of stealing more than 2 blocks is very low, the expected gains are even smaller in such cases.